dustedmtl/lastu/docs/USERGUIDE.md

-# WordMill 2 User Guide
+# LASTU User Guide

 ## Background

-WordMill 2 is a program for generating stimulus words for psycholinguistic research.
+LASTU: Lexical Application for STimulus Unearthing is a program for generating stimulus words for psycholinguistic research.
 It has mainly been developed for Finnish, but databases can be created for other languages as well.

 ## Download and installation instructions

 The software has two necessary components:
- - the application itself (include the optional `wm2.ini` configuration file)
+ - the application itself (include the optional `lastu.ini` configuration file)
  - a database, which is a file in the form of SQLite3 database

 The software and databases are located at OSF https://osf.io/j8v6b/.